evanwills/Arduino_TimedButton/README.md

 ## Sub classes:

 ### `SimpleButton(pin, pullup)`

-Does nothing interesting except providing a simple interface for using buttons which all the following classes inherit.
+Does nothing interesting except implementing the StatefulButton interface from which all the other classes inheritfor.

 `byte pin` The number of the pin the button is plugged into.

 `bool pullup = false` If the button doesn't have a resistor somewhere in the circuit, pullup needs to be true to make the input mode `INPUT_PULLUP`

 ### `ToggleButton(byte pin, bool pullup = false, byte limit = 1)`
 Makes a button work like a switch.
 This can be useful for toggling between items in an array.
 Or just switching something on or off